NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Make them run on Windows.

 A note about the EUPL licencse.
-"open-source is the right path to follow.
+"open source is the right path to follow.
 What appears to be a "finished" game can always be modded and reproduced into a new product.
 Thus, a game is also a game engine.
 It democratizes and allow a soft learning curve for beginners.
 Also, it will allow the creation of more diverse games."[1 6.4]
 [7] mentions domain specific knowledge required for engine development.
 Open source game/game engine with clearly distinct modules is the optimal environment for